 Carbon accounting methods that center scientific best practices are the backbone of all rigorous approaches to carbon crediting.
 However, while decades of science have markedly increased the quality of carbon credits to date, research and technology continue to evolve and improve project accounting.

-The Nature-based Credit Science Decoder Series are a series of explainers on current scientific best practices and gaps for carbon projects developed in six emerging Natural Climate Solutions (NCS) pathways:
+The Nature-based Credit Science Decoder Series is a production of The Nature Conservancy.
+Each Decoder entry contextualizes current scientific best practices and gaps for carbon projects developed in six emerging Natural Climate Solutions (NCS) pathways\: